matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins.md

 If a plugin is loaded as a bundle and you need to update it you will need to update your API spec with a new `.zip` file name in the `"custom_middleware_bundle"` field.
 Make sure the new `.zip` file is uploaded and available via the bundle HTTP endpoint before you update your API spec.

 ### Loading a Tyk Golang plugin from a bundle
-So far we have loaded Golang plugins only directly from the file system.
+Currently we have loaded Golang plugins only directly from the file system.
 However, when you have multiple gateway instances, you need a more dynamic way to load plugins.
 Tyk offer bundle instrumentation [Plugin Bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}).
 Using the bundle command creates an archive with your plugin, which you can deploy to the HTTP server (or AWS S3) and then your plugins will be fetched and loaded from that HTTP endpoint.

 You will need to set in `tyk.conf` these two fields: